empiricalbayes/CSCDRNA/README.md

 ```

 ## Getting Started
-You can load Bisque as follows:
+You can load CSCDRNA as follows:

 ```r
 library(CSCDRNA)